3-Axis vs 5-Axis CNC Machining

 - C is rotation about the Z-Axis

-So, what is the difference between 3-axis and 5-axis?
+What is the difference between 3-axis and 5-axis machining?

 The 3-axis naming convention is likely familiar to all of us.
 But CNC machines don’t possess extra spatial dimensions, so what does “5-axis” mean?
 Let’s look at both types of machine to discover the differences.